marios-zindilis/website-sources/posts/centos-6-install-opendcim-2-1/index.md

 ---
 title: openDCIM 2.1 Installation on Centos 6
-Description: How to install openDCIM 2.1 on CentOS 6.x
+description: How to install openDCIM 2.1 on CentOS 6.x
 first-published: 2013-05-25
 last-modified: 2015-03-26
 ---